HuRuilizhen/HuRuilizhen.github.io/_posts/2024-12-12-Web-Security-Overview.md

 ### HTML (HyperText Markup Language)

 HyperText Markup Language is the standard markup language for creating the **structure and content** of web pages.
 It uses **tags to define elements** such as headings, paragraphs, links, and multimedia components like images and videos.
 HTML can also embed scripts and additional media through plugins, enhancing the page with dynamic content and interactive features.

-- **Function**:
+To summarize its functions:

-  - Define the semantic structure of web page content.
+- Define the **semantic structure** of web page content.
-  - Contains multimedia elements such as pictures, videos.
+- Contains **multimedia elements** such as pictures, videos.
-  - Use forms to collect user input.
+- Use **forms** to collect user input.
-- **Extended Features**:
-  - Additional media types (e.g., PDF files, Flash animations) can be embedded via plug-ins.
+- **Additional media types** (e.g., PDF files, Flash animations) can be embedded via plug-ins.
-  - Embed scripting languages such as JavaScript to provide dynamic interactions.

 ### CSS (Cascading Style Sheets)

 Cascading Style Sheets is used to **style and layout** web pages by controlling the **visual presentation** of HTML or XML documents.
 It separates content from design, making it easier to maintain and update the appearance of websites.
-CSS supports responsive design, ensuring that web pages look good on all devices and screen sizes.
-Developers often use preprocessors like SASS or LESS to write more efficient and modular CSS code.
+CSS supports **responsive design**, ensuring that web pages look good on all devices and screen sizes.
+Developers often use **preprocessors** like SASS or LESS to write more efficient and modular CSS code.
+To summarize its functions:

-- **Function**:
-  - Control the layout, colors, fonts, and other visual attributes of your web pages.
+- **Control** the layout, colors, fonts, and other **visual attributes** of your web pages.
-  - Provides finer design control for better display of the site on different devices.
-  - Content can be separated from performance for easy maintenance and design updates.
+- Content can be **separated from performance** for easy maintenance and design updates.
-- **Characteristic**:
-  - Support responsive design to adapt pages to different screen sizes.
+- Support **responsive design** to adapt pages to different screen sizes.
-  - Allows Developers to write more concise, modular code using preprocessors (E.G., SASS, LESS).
+- Allows Developers to write more concise, modular code using **preprocessors** (E.G., SASS, LESS).

 ### JS (JavaScript)

 JavaScript is a **versatile**, **multi-paradigm** programming language primarily used for web development.
 Initially designed to **run in client-side browsers**, it has since evolved to server-side applications (e.g., Node.js).
-JavaScript allows for** dynamic content updates** and interaction with the user without reloading the entire page.
+JavaScript allows for **dynamic content updates** and interaction with the user without reloading the entire page.
 It can **handle events**, manipulate the Document Object Model (DOM), and communicate asynchronously with servers via AJAX.
-However, due to its ability to interact with the user's environment, it poses potential security risks if not properly managed, such as Cross-Site Scripting (XSS) attacks and clickjacking.

-- **Function**:
+Summarizing its functions:
-  - Dynamically modify web page content and styles.
+- **Dynamically modify** web page content and styles.
-  - Handle and react to user events (e.g., clicks, scrolls).
+- **Handle** and react to user **events** (e.g., clicks, scrolls).
-  - Send an asynchronous request to the server (AJAX) to update part of a web page without reloading the entire page.
+- **Send** an asynchronous **request** to the server (AJAX) to update part of a web page without reloading the entire page.
-  - Manipulate the DOM (Document Object Model), which is a structured representation of an HTML document.
+- **Manipulate the DOM** (Document Object Model), which is a structured representation of an HTML document.
-  - Implement complex interactions and features, such as games, real-time communication, and more.
+- Implement complex **interactions and features**, such as games, real-time communication, and more.
-- **Security and Risks**:
+- Build **server-side applications** with Node.js.

-  - Having access to the user's browsing environment, which can pose security risks such as cross-site scripting (XSS), clickjacking, etc.
+However, due to its ability to interact with the user's environment, it poses potential security risks if not properly managed, such as **Cross-Site Scripting (XSS)** attacks and **clickjacking**.
-  - Best practices need to be followed to protect user data from malicious exploitation

 ## HTTP, HTTPS, and TLS/SSL